lavalink-devs/Lavalink/IMPLEMENTATION.md

 # Implementation guidelines

 How to write your own client.
-The Java [Lavalink-Client](https://github.com/freyacodes/lavalink-client) will serve as an example implementation.
-The Java client has support for JDA, but can also be adapted to work with other JVM libraries.

 ## Requirements